flowa/amadae-hawk-dove-binary-model/README.md

 Any modification you do to the F# code will be reflected in the web page after saving.

-## 3. Building and running the simulation runner client
+## 3. Building and running the simulation with commandline client

 ### 3.1 You can run simulation with multiple setups: